plumvillage/newsletter/src/en/articles/sr-dieu-nghiem-jina-and-sr-tu-nghiem-eleni--celebrating-life.md

 ***Sr. Tu Nghiem*:** I think there are several levels and aspects to this.
 Thay wanted to create a monastic sangha, and an international fourfold sangha.
 So I think this is so important for the future of Plum Village, to keep the balance, that it remain international and fourfold – that means the nuns and laywomen and the monks and laymen are all part of the Plum Village community.

 The essence of Plum Village is to continue to share the practices of mindfulness in as simple a form as possible, to meet the needs of people around the world, of different cultures, of different religions, and to present it in a way that’s understandable and acceptable by people anywhere.
-We keep the simplicity of the teachings, the basic teachings, four noble truths, eightfold path (and keep it accessible to the) beginners in the practice.
+We keep the simplicity of the teachings, the basic teachings, four noble truths, eightfold path, and keep it accessible to beginners in the practice.

 Also, we keep our tradition, we don’t dilute it.
 We keep the Vietnamese heritage, the lineage, the culture, to learn from.
 We want to learn from the beauty of Vietnamese culture, its gentleness, friendliness, and acceptance of newcomers.
 That’s what impressed me in the early days, the beauty of the flower arrangements, the tea meditations.
 And the Western bands, the monastics with their drums, their electric guitars, we can have all that.
 I think it’s important because it reflects the world now. 🙢